-- Vehicles are rinsed with water only (no detergent or scrubbing) on the wash rack (see Appendix E) and the water runs to a settling basin, and then through an oil/water separator and treatment before discharging to the West Fork of the Little Pudding River. - Vehicles are pressure washed (sometimes with soap) in the wash bay (see Appendix E) and the wash water is collected in a settling basin and then sent through a closed-loop treatment and recycle system.
+- Vehicles are rinsed with water only (no detergent or scrubbing) on the wash rack and the water runs to a settling basin, and then through an oil/water separator and treatment before discharging to the West Fork of the Little Pudding River. - Vehicles are pressure washed (sometimes with soap) in the wash bay and the wash water is collected in a settling basin and then sent through a closed-loop treatment and recycle system.